Olive M. Johnson

-Olivin "Olive" Malmberg Johnson (March 14, 1872 – June 16, 1954) was an American socialist, newspaper editor and political activist.
+Olivin "Olive" Malmberg Johnson (March 14, 1872 – June 16, 1954) was a Swedish-American socialist, newspaper editor and political activist.
 She is best remembered as a long-time editor of the weekly English-language newspaper of the Socialist Labor Party of America.

 Biography

 Olivin Malberg was born March 14, 1872, in Lund, Sweden, the daughter of a merchant.
 The family emigrated to the United States in the 1890s, with Olive graduating high school in Minneapolis, Minnesota.

 Olive joined the Socialist Labor Party of America (SLP) in 1895.
 She acted as a lecturer and speaker on behalf of the party beginning in 1898.
 She worked variously as a retail clerk, restaurant worker, office worker, housekeeper, and teacher.

 Malmberg was married to another member party member by the name of Johnson, took his name, and moved with him to California.
 The Johnsons' marriage eventually ended, but as was the custom of the day, Olive kept her former husband's surname after its dissolution.
 She never remarried.

 Johnson attended Hunter College in New York City, from which she obtained a bachelor's degree in 1916, at the age of 44.
 She later did graduate course work at Columbia University and New York University.